ruthbuena/Bamazon/README.md

 Users will view the following in the CLI when selecting View Low Inventory.
 The query for low inventory has been set to only list items that have a quantity lower than five:
 ![bamazon Manager view low inventory](images/ManagerLowInventory.png)

 Below is a sampling of a new product being added to the marketplace:
 ![bamazon Manager Add New](images/ManagerAddNew.png)

-An updated view of the MySQL database showing the new produc that was added:
+An updated view of the MySQL database showing the new product that was added:
 ![bamazon Manager DB update](images/ManagerAddItem.png)

 Users may exit the CLI by selecting the Exit option: